ajfriend/cyscs/readme.md

 - [SCS C library](https://github.com/cvxgrp/scs) is incorporated as a submodule in `src/scs`
 - update the SCS submodule by going to `src/scs` and running `git pull`
+- inside virtualenv, run cvxpy tests with `nosetests cvxpy`, making sure both nose and scs are pointing to the proper locations

 # TODO